radareorg/radare2-book/introduction/rax2.md

 ## Rax2

-The `rax` utility comes with the radare framework and aims to be a minimalistic expression evaluator for the shell useful for making base conversions easily between floating point values, hexadecimal representations, hexpair strings to ascii, octal to integer.
-It supports endianness and can be used as a shell if no arguments given.
+The `rax2` utility comes with the radare framework and aims to be a minimalistic expression evaluator for the shell.
+It is useful for making base conversions between floating point values, hexadecimal representations, hexpair strings to ascii, octal to integer.
+It supports endianness and can be used as a shell if no arguments are given.

     $ rax2 -h